janheinrichmerker/website-wedding/content/lost+found.en.md

    We'd recommend [DHL](https://dhl.com) for international shipping.

-Of course, we're more than happy to reimburse any expenses you have sending the ring back to us.
+Of course, we're more than happy to reimburse any expenses you have by sending the ring back to us.

+Thank you!

+Lena und Heini